The production phase includes the creation and deployment of services in Signicat’s and the ID provider’s production infrastructures.

 Other relevant articles:

 Web service password

-The communication between a web service client and Signicat’s web services must be protected with a customer specific password.
-Signicat issues the password, and sends it on SMS to a technical responsible person on the customer’s side.
+The communication between a web service client and Signicat’s web services must be protected with a customer-specific password.
+Signicat issues the password, and sends it by SMS to a technical responsible person on the customer’s side.

-This requirement applies also in the pre-production environment, but normally with a common password for all customers.
+This requirement applies also in the pre-production environment, but usually with a common password for all customers.

 This task must be coordinated between Signicat and the customer, if the application is already in production.

 Billing of the transactions fee starts when the customer’s services are available in the production environment.